NAATA NUNGURRAYI

 BIOGRAPHY

 Born at Kumilnga, west of the Pollock Hills in Western Australia, Naata Nungurrayi was about 30 years of age when she encountered the welfare patrol in 1963 and was brought with her family to Papunya the flowing year.
-Forced to leave behind her beloved desert homelands, the memory of these places and the life she led there continues to provide the wellspring of her inspiration and the subject matter for her highly sought after paintings.
-After initially moving to Docker River with family members in the late 1970’s she finally settled in the KIntore region in the early 1980’s.
+Forced to leave behind her beloved desert homelands, the memory of these places and the life she led there continued to provide the wellspring of her inspiration and the subject matter for her highly sought after paintings.
+After initially moving to Docker River with family members in the late 1970’s she finally settled in the Kintore region in the early 1980’s.

 Naata began painting for Papunya Tula Artists in 1996, encouraged by the arts coordinator at Haasts Bluff, Marina Strochi who was immediately impressed by her particular style.
 She participated in Papunya group exhibitions for the first time during the following year including exhibitions during the Desert Mob weekend and at Chapman Gallery in Canberra.
 Naata’s paintings combine the carefully composed geometric style that developed at Papunya amongst the Pintupi painting men, with the looser technique and more painterly organic style introduced by the women after the painting camps of the early and mid 1990s.
 She was included in the exhibition Twenty-Five Years and Beyond at Flinders University Art Museum in 2000 and Papunya Tula: Genesis and Genius at the At Gallery of NSW during the same year.